Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Related Work

 \subsection{Conditional Image Generative Models}

-T2I models utilizes image caption to guide the generation process.
-Although simple and powerful, text prompt alone is insufficient for tailoring the generation process into creating customized outputs.
-To address this limitation, various layout-to-image systems \cite{jahn2021high, li2021image, sun2019image, sylvain2021object, yang2022modeling, zhao2019image} have been proposed to use more advanced conditional modalities to enable a fine-grained control.
-Conditional models render complex images with style and content complying with the control layout.
-PITI \cite{wang2022pretraining} is a layout-to-image diffusion model that is trained from scratch on conditional tokens.
-Training generative models from scratch is inefficient and entails a very high training cost.
-T2I-Adopters \cite{mou2024t2i} are light-weight neural network blocks borrowed from NLP \cite{houlsby2019parameter} for facilitating fine-tuning huge T2I models on various types of guiding inputs like depth, segmentation, keypoints, sketch, and color maps.
-Some diffusion-based methods like ReCo \cite{yang2023reco} fine-tune a pretrained text-to-image model on bounding box and open-ended text information, however this continuous learning may cause a catastrophic loss of generation knowledge \cite{hu2021lora, ruiz2023dreambooth}.
+T2I models utilize image captions to guide the generation process.
+Although simple and effective, text prompts alone are insufficient for tailoring the generation process to produce customized outputs.
+To address this limitation, various layout-to-image models \cite{jahn2021high, li2021image, sun2019image, sylvain2021object, yang2022modeling, zhao2019image} have been proposed, which employ more advanced conditional modalities, outlined in Section \ref{Control-Layout-Overview}, to enable fine-grained control.
+Conditional models generate complex images with style and content that comply with the provided control layout.
+PITI \cite{wang2022pretraining} is a layout-to-image diffusion model trained from scratch on conditional tokens.
+Training generative models from scratch is inefficient and incurs high training costs, as it does not benefit from the vast generation knowledge available in pretrained T2I models.
+To harness the pretraining knowledge, T2I-Adopters \cite{mou2024t2i} are lightweight neural network blocks adapted from NLP \cite{houlsby2019parameter} that facilitate the fine-tuning of large T2I models on various types of guiding inputs, such as depth, segmentation, keypoints, sketches, and color maps.

+ReCo \cite{yang2023reco} fine-tunes a pretrained T2I model using bounding box and open-ended text information.
+However, this continuous learning process may result in a catastrophic loss of generation knowledge \cite{hu2021lora, ruiz2023dreambooth}.
+To mitigate this issue, GLIGEN \cite{li2023gligen} proposes freezing the weights of a pretrained SD model \cite{rombach2022high} and inserting trainable gated self-attention layers \cite{vaswani2017attention} into the attention blocks of the frozen SD model to handle the external grounding input.
+InstanceDiffusion \cite{wang2024instancediffusion} advances the grounding task further by introducing a model for precise object-level control while simultaneously enhancing image fidelity and multi-object sampling capabilities.